 My grandmother, Maria Angela Catalina Perrotin, was the second child born to Francisco Perrotin and Maria Amaro.
 Her birth certificate notes that her father, age 26, was from Orizaba and was a mechanic, presumably for Ferrocarriles Mexicanos, the Mexican Railway.
 Her mother, Maria, age 20, hailed from Tecamachalco, in the state of Puebla, Mexico.

 Catalina was the second of six brothers and sisters.
-She is shown here, with her parents and brother Francisco, in a picture dated September 28, 1893.
+She is in the top picture, dated September 28, 1893, with her parents and brother Francisco.
 I would guess the family is outside their home, and their dress suggests that it may have been the occasion of the infant Catalina’s baptism.

 Catalina, her brothers Francisco, Hugo, Roberto and Juan, and their sister, Blanca Luz, grew up speaking English and French in addition to their native Spanish.
 They often used their multilingual abilities to share secrets with one another, sometimes going back and forth between English and French when they wanted no one else to hear their conversations.
 This came in particularly handy when Catalina became a parent, as she could easily share confidences with her sister and mother without her children understanding them!
 Years later, however, when my family moved to Mexico City, my grandmother had forgotten how to speak English, but she still understood every word we said, sometimes even when we mischievous little girls thought she didn’t — much to our chagrin and to the delight of our parents!